 Basically, a “new to us” park is any park that we’ve never visited.
 Simple.

 It could be a park in your hometown or one in a neighboring city.
 Just find one you’ve never visited, because part of the adventure is discovering someplace new.

-Where can I find a “new to us” park?
+Where can I find a “new to us” park for outdoor family fun?

 Luckily, thanks to the internet, it’s easy to find a new park.